tramlinehq/store-quirks/README.md

 ![cancel release](img/cancel_release.png)

-### Does the previous Ready For Sale in phased release automatically halt or stop when a new one is attempted to distribute after approval?
+### Does the previous Ready For Sale in phased release automatically halt or stop when a new one is attempted for distribution after approval?

 When the Phased Release was paused: the older version moves to `REPLACED_WITH_NEW_VERSION` status with its phased release as `COMPLETE` after a new version is released.

-When the Phased Release was active: our assumption is same as above. but TO BE CONFIRMED.
+When the Phased Release was active: same as above.

 ### When can you create a new release for an app?